araobp/parking/README.md

 #### Docker-based software management for IoT gateways (i.e., Raspberry Pi 3)

 AWS Shadow is OK, but AWS does not support software life cycle management (such as software upgrade) for IoT gateways.
-I don't use Chef, Puppet and Ansible, since these tools make things complicated.
+I use neither Chef, Puppet nor Ansible, since these tools make things complicated.
 I want something like [Resin.io](https://resin.io/) that is based on Docker.

+I should also check out [Google Brillo](https://developers.google.com/brillo/).

 ##Do I need ???
 Time for reality check!